yifshuai/2025-CarDreamer-Project/README.md

      https://huggingface.co/ucd-dare/CarDreamer/tree/main

 ### Steps to Run the Cascaded CarDreamer AI Model
 1. Make sure you have access to Carla 9.15 and Cardreamer v3 by following the procedure above.
+If you are using a Linux workstation, use the procedure in the CarDreamer GitHub page to complete the setup.
-2. Clone the right checkpoint linked in the CarDreamre Project GitHub page.
+2. Clone the right checkpoint linked in the HuggingFace; find the link on the CarDreamer GitHub page.
-3. Clone this repository; a Linux system is recommended.
+3. Run Carla using the ./CarlaUE4.sh command, and make sure Carla does not shut down immediately after this command. if this happens, then it could be an indication of insufficient GPU power.
 4. Find the CarDreamer directory, replace the eval_dm3.sh file with the same eval_dm3.sh offered in this project the eval_dm3.sh contains important configuration and setup, so make sure to use the right one.
 5. In your CarDreamer folder, find the common.yaml file, change to map to Town03.
 6. Open a terminal and run the Carla simulator.